Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/04a_ProcessActions.md

   Action identification number.
 The ID number is automatically assigned by the system.

   - *Transition ID*
-  Action identification number.
+  Transition identification number.
 The ID number is automatically assigned by the system.

 ## Create view